mtlynch/mtlynch.io/content/book-reports/deep-work/index.md

 ### Attenion residue

 * When you context-switch between tasks, even though you're focused on the new task, your focus is lower because there's still "residue" from the previous task.
 * Attention residue decreases your performance on the subsequent task.
 * Checking email or social media and then returning to work creates attention residue because part of your mind continues to think about messages you need to respond to.

+### Shallow work for journalists

 * Publishers now encourage journalists and novelists to maintain an active presence on social media.
   * Worrying trend given that these writers need to be free from distraction to write well.